rcqx/ep-to-timescaledb/README.md

-# EP timeseries
+# E+ timeseries to timescaleDB

-Time series in EnergyPlus facilitate readability an data exchange of simulation outputs.
-However, persistent file-based approaches hinder the integration of BPS/AECO data.
-In the BPS community,this is reflected in the inhability of simulation outputs to be consulted/retrieved by different stakeholders during different stages of a building life cycle.

-This BPS data lag makes BPS practice a repetitive and bulky task.
+Time series in EnergyPlus facilitate data exchange of simulation outputs.
+However, persistent file-based approaches hinder integration of BPS/AECO data.
+This is reflected in the inhability of sim outputs to be retrieved by stakeholders during different stages of a building life cycle.
+This makes BPS practice a repetitive and bulky task.

-Thus, as migration from files to integrated data-based approaches is recognized for increasing data-level interoperability within different systems, the use of Semantic Web Technologies (SWT) is gainining traction in the AECO.
+Thus, as migration from files to integrated data-based approaches is increasing data-level interoperability within different systems, the use of Semantic Web Technologies (SWT) is gainining traction in the AECO.
 SWT permit the creation of linked-data models over the web under W3C standards (RDF, OWL, SPARQL, SKOS); facilitating understanding among